handracs2007/sites/blog/grpcmtlsgo/index.md

 ---
 #### Create gRPC contract
 Now that we have our certificates ready, let's proceed by completing our gRPC development.
 First of all, let's create an IDL (Interface Definition Language) as required by gRPC.
-This file contains the explosed services together with the inputs and outputs.
+This file contains the exposed services together with the inputs and outputs.

 For simplicity, we are going to just create a simple ```DemoService``` service.
 This is more than enough to demo the mTLS and gRPC working together.